Dakunvarlar/alx-system_engineering-devops-A/0x00-shell_basics/README.md

-script that lists all files . .. /boot
+script that prints the type of the file named